What to Know About Identity Theft and Hiring a Lawyer

-Dealing With the Legal Landmines On Your Own
+Dealing With the Legal Landmines on Your Own

 How Having a Lawyer Helps Your Cause

-Contrast that with a letter from your attorney.
-For starters, it doesn't go through customer service; it goes to the legal department.
-They're paid to keep the company from getting into legal trouble, so when they see the letter from a lawyer, it communicates "This is legal and must be addressed now."
-Your attorney will put in legal references such as:
+Should the company receive a letter from your attorney, as opposed to a phone call from yourself, you'd likely have a much different experience.
+For starters, it doesn't go through customer service.
+Instead, it goes to the legal department.
+The people in this department are paid to keep the company from getting into legal trouble, so when they see the letter from a lawyer, they know it's a serious issue that must be addressed right away.

 Pursuant to 15 U.S.C. § 1681g, XYZ Company is hereby requested to provide all information concerning fraudulent account #18764079AR, including transaction history, billing information, application information, and any and all such other information as may be relevant to said account, no later than 15 days from receipt of this letter.